How to present a research paper in PPT: best practices

 Tip #1: Less is more

-You want to provide enough information to make your audience want to know more.
+You want to provide enough information to keep your audience engaged until the last slide.
 Including details but not too many and avoiding technical jargon, formulas, and long sentences are always good ways to achieve this.

 Tip #2: Be professional